 Facelifts, technically known as rhytidectomies (literally, “removal of wrinkles”), rejuvenate the mid- to lower face and neck.
 Facelifts are most effective for patients who want to correct:

 Further, facelifts will not rejuvenate the brow, eyelids, nose, and some of the midface.
-Patients who want to improve these areas may consider combining a facelift with a brow lift or eyelid surgery (blepharoplasty).
+Patients who want to improve these areas may consider combining a facelift with fat transfer to the midface or cheeks, a browlift or eyelid surgery (blepharoplasty).